 For losses through the skirts of the landfill the volume of 25% of the total LFG produced was considered and the EAF adopted was 20%.
-The methodology ACM 0001 foresees the usage according to contractual and regulatory requirements for each country.
-In the case of Brazil, this is not required.
+The methodology ACM0001 (version 03) foresees the usage according to contractual or regulatory requirements, in this case it is not defined.
 Even so, as a conservative measure, it was adopted 20%.